 The Challenge Holder

-Of the various Chicago partner organisations, we will identify one as the Challenge Holder, the organisation that will be the primary focus on which the Impact Lab will centre and which will be the key beneficiary of the tools developed in the Lab.
+Of the various Chicago partner organisations, we identified two as the Challenge Holders: The city of Chicago and the Obama Foundation.
+Together with local community partners, these institutions will be the key beneficiary of the tools developed in the Lab.

 Whilst Chicago has one of the strongest economies in the United States, there are large minority communities within the city which are struggling economically, and it is often within these communities that urban youth violence is most prevalent.
 This appears to be a common thread for urban youth throughout the world.
 It is believed that this violence problem is rooted in historic segregation, inequalities in education, economic disadvantage, gang violence and racial/ethnic issues.
 Issues of poverty, isolation, youth disaffection, racism, and violence rear their ugly heads in so many areas globally.
 In 2018, the GDL aims to explore strategies and skills for overcoming violence and segregation among urban youth by exploring global perspectives and engaging for local prevention.